 That requires some prioritisation, as you don’t want measuring debt to become all-consuming to the extent that you lose sight of the purpose and overall performance.
 Perfection isn’t what this is about.
 It’s about progress and remedying the things that would hinder progress in future.

-At Voodoo Park we use two measurements that reflect the support hours the product would consume, referred to as Kanban workflow, or if the system is still in development, we use Scrum workflow or ‘Agile Points’.
+At VDP we use two measurements that reflect the support hours the product would consume, referred to as Kanban workflow, or if the system is still in development, we use Scrum workflow or ‘Agile Points’.

 - Creating of a ‘technical debt register’